-This 6-week online institute will bring together 16 leadership teams from US and international higher education institutions to integrate Collaborative Online International Learning (COIL) virtual exchange into their curricula and internationalization plans.
+This 6-week online institute brings together 16 leadership teams from US and international higher education institutions of all types to integrate Collaborative Online International Learning (COIL) virtual exchange into their curricula and internationalization plans.

 About the Institute

 The Institute will enable participating teams to design goal-oriented Action Plans for sustaining and expanding a COIL virtual exchange program at their home institution over the long term.
 Teams will:

 - Evaluate their institution’s context and capacity for sustaining and expanding COIL virtual exchange

 - Identify ways diverse campus stakeholders and units will collaborate to support the program’s success